tuw-robotics/docker/iwos/iwos-robot/README.md

 You can also add this to your `.bashrc` file, this way this variable will be set as desired by default.

 ## Building
+Building this container requires the `tuw-noetic-ide` container.
+Build that container first, for this reason please check out `enviroment/README.md`.

 To build the image the sources for the Independent Wheel Offset Steering robot prototype are required.
 The `Makefile` eases the process of cloning the required repositories with the command: